Cacti/plugin_weathermap/README.md

     http://www.network-weathermap.com/

 ## Important Notes

-This version of Weathermap only works with Cacti 1.2.x and is now ready for beta, yet non-production use at this time.
+This version of Weathermap only works with Cacti 1.2.x and above only. beta, yet non-production use at this time.

-**This version is NOT production ready!**

 The location of backgrounds and object images has changed!
 The upgrade script will attempt to move these backgrounds and images to the new locations, but you may have some cleanup to do especially if you customized the locations.

+WARNING: Before upgrading make ensure the poller account can move config file images into into the plugins various images directories.
+Fail to do so may result in corrupted config files.

-The directories: `cacti-resources` and `editor-resources` have been removed in favor of the standard `js` and `css` folders.
+NOTE: The directories: `cacti-resources` and `editor-resources` have been removed in favor of the standard `js` and `css` folders.
 You should remove these folders after installation.

-Since the Editor has essentially no security, this version will be 100% dependent on the Cacti Security model to authorize users.
+WARNING: Since previously the WeatherMap Editor had essentially no security, this version will be 100% dependent on the Cacti Security model to authorize users.

-The Overlib library dependency has been removed in this release.
+NOTE: The Overlib library dependency has been removed in this release.

 When reviewing the plugin in detail, there were so many possible enhancements that could be incorporated into the tool, but for now, it's really just to